samarabbas/temporal-documentation-legacy/docs/08_running_temporal/01_server_configuration.md

 - `numShards` - number of storage shards to use for tables in a sharded sql database. (*Default:* 1)
 - `tls` - See below

-`tls` sections can contain:
+`tls` sections may contain:
-- `enabled` - `boolean`
+- `enabled` - *boolean*
 - `serverName` - name of the server hosting the datastore
-- `certFile` - path to cert file
+- `certFile` - path to the cert file
-- `keyFile` - path to key file
+- `keyFile` - path to the key file
 - `caFile` - path to the ca file
-- `enableHostVerification` - `boolean` - If you want to verify the hostname and server cert (like a wildcard for cass cluster) then you should turn this on.
+- `enableHostVerification` - *boolean* - True to verify the hostname and server cert (like a wildcard for cass cluster).
 This option is basically the inverse of InSecureSkipVerify.
 See InSecureSkipVerify in http://golang.org/pkg/crypto/tls/ for more info

 Note: CertPath and KeyPath are optional depending on server config, but both fields must be omitted to avoid using a client certificate

 ## log
 The `log` section is optional and contains the following possible values:

-- `stdout` - *bool* - true if the output needs to goto standard out
+- `stdout` - *boolean* - true if the output needs to goto standard out
 - `level` - sets the logging level
     - *Valid values* - debug, info, warn, error or fatal
-- `outputFile` - Log file to out put to
+- `outputFile` - path to output log file

 ## clusterMetadata